-- directly or indirectly, any part of such proceeds, or the proceeds derived from the investment or use thereof, in the acquisition of any title to, or any right, interest, or equity in, real property or in the establishment or operation of any enterprise.28 - Through a pattern of racketeering activity or through the collection of an unlawful debt, to acquire or maintain, directly or indirectly, any interest in or control of any enterprise or real property. - Employed by, or associated with, any enterprise to conduct or participate, directly or indirectly, in such enterprise through a pattern of racketeering activity or the collection of an unlawful debt. - To conspire or endeavor to violate any of the previously-described activity.
+- With criminal intent to receive any proceeds derived, directly or indirectly, from a pattern of racketeering activity or through the collection of an unlawful debt28 to use or invest, whether directly or indirectly, any part of such proceeds, or the proceeds derived from the investment or use thereof, in the acquisition of any title to, or any right, interest, or equity in, real property or in the establishment or operation of any enterprise.29 - Through a pattern of racketeering activity or through the collection of an unlawful debt, to acquire or maintain, directly or indirectly, any interest in or control of any enterprise or real property. - Employed by, or associated with, any enterprise to conduct or participate, directly or indirectly, in such enterprise through a pattern of racketeering activity or the collection of an unlawful debt. - To conspire or endeavor to violate any of the previously-described activity.

 A person convicted of any of the activities outlined in s.
-895.03, F.S., commits a first degree felony,29 and may be subject to a number of civil remedies including forfeiture to the state of all property, including money, if the property is intended for use in the course of, derived from, or realized through acts in violation of the Florida RICO Act.30
+895.03, F.S., commits a first degree felony,30 and may be subject to civil remedies including forfeiture to the state of all property, including money, if the property is intended for use in the course of, derived from, or realized through acts in violation of the Florida RICO Act.31

 In Bowden v.
-State, the Supreme Court of Florida considered the definition of "pattern of racketeering activity" in s.
-895.02(7), F.S., construing the statutory definition to not only require "similarity and interrelatedness of racketeering activities," but also "proof that a continuity of a particular criminal activity exists."31 The court in Bowden reasoned that requiring continuity of criminal activity ensures that RICO prosecutions are of professional or career criminals and not individuals who have committed minor crimes.32
+State, the Florida Supreme Court considered the definition of "pattern of racketeering activity" in s.
+895.02(7), F.S., construing the definition to not only require "similarity and interrelatedness of racketeering activities," but also "proof that a continuity of a particular criminal activity exists."32 The court in Bowden reasoned that requiring continuity of criminal activity ensures that RICO prosecutions are of professional or career criminals and not individuals who have committed minor crimes.33